biomed-AI/GraphCS/reproducibility/Instructions.md

 Rscript get_seurat_embedding.R

 # The embedding of scGCN will be saved in folder scGCN when running the scGCN on cross-species
 datasets.
-We have added the saving codes into train.py of scGCN to save the embedding in scGCN.
+We have added the saving codes into train.py of scGCN to save the embeddings in scGCN.
- You can run
-scGCN as described in `Reproduce results` to embeddings.
+ You can run scGCN as described in `Reproduce results` to obtain embeddings.

 # plot the Umap graph
 python plot_umap.py